nwcourses/nwcourses.github.io/COM421/week1.md

 - Earl Edwards
 - Frances Freeman

 On paper Draw these as a linked list.
 Now try to add "Danielle Dawson" at the appropriate place between "Charley Chase" and "Earl Edwards".
 What operations need to be done now?
+Draw them on paper again.
 Do you think this would be more or less efficient than using an array?

 ## Reading for next week